nhonvo/Blog/_posts/2024-3-1-mongo-with-csharp.md

   - c#
 ---

-## Working with MongoDB Documents in C #
+## Working with MongoDB Documents in Csharp

-Review the following code, which demonstrates how to represent a document in C#.
+Review the following code, which demonstrates how to represent a document in Csharp.

 ### BsonDocument